ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/3_generate_dp.md

 # TOML files

-There are only three types of toml file:
+There are only three types of TOML file:

 * point-estimate
 * distribution